dosc91/LDLConvFunctions/README.md

 # LDLConvFunctions

+`LDLConvFunctions` offers functions

-R package offering functions to conveniently compute and extract several measures from WpmWithLdl objects.
+- to conveniently compute and extract several measures from WpmWithLdl objects
+- to reorder C matrices when handling pseudowords in LDL

 Check out the [vignette](http://htmlpreview.github.io/?https://github.com/dosc91/LDLConvFunctions/blob/main/vignettes/introduction.html) for more detailed information.